milena03s/milena03s/README.md

 -  Pronouns: she/her

 ### Stuff I've made in uni in colaboration with others:
   this Computational Vision software for hand gesstures, called [Sentinela](https://github.com/noemicho/sentinela), this [Anime Dataset Analysis](https://github.com/ErichJohann/Anime_Dataset_Analysis), and some smaller [python challenges](https://github.com/milena03s/MeusDesafiosRamoIEEE) for a bigger project coming soon.
-Stay tuned for more!
+Stay tuned for more! ( • ᴗ - ) ✧

 <!---